Winter Family Fun

 • Visit the indoor rock-climbing facility for some active fun together.
 (In South Edmonton: Vertically Inclined Rock Gym)

 • Visit an indoor amusement park (here in Edmonton we have Galaxyland).
 Alternatively you may visit a neighbourhood indoor play centre (e.g. Play Gym in Summerside, Ellerslie), book time at the local recreational centre gymnasium for an hour family hoops.
-Some community recreational centres (e.g., Terwillegar) have drop in/ playrooms too.
+Some community recreational centres (e.g., Terwillegar Recreational Center) have drop in/ playrooms too.

 Family Fun With Your Social Children

 • Have them help host a family (or family & best friend) themed party for the holidays.
-It could be Boxing Day, New Years Eve, New Years Day, the last Saturday night of the holidays, whatever time works for you.
+It could be Boxing Day, New Year’s Eve, or New Year’s Day.
+It might also be the last Saturday night of the holidays.
+Choose whatever time works for you.

 • Play family party games: Charades, Taboo, Cranium, & Pictionary, are just some of my favourites.
 I am sure you kids have ideas for other trendy party games so be sure to ask for their input.
 Maybe select a family member to chair family game night on a rotational schedule.

-• Take your child out on a one-one date.
-It could be to the local coffee shop for hot chocolate or checking out the latest released movie at the cinema.
+• Take your child out on a one-on-one date.
+It is to the local coffee shop for hot chocolate.
+Or, checking out the latest released movie at the cinema.

 Family Fun With Your Talkative/Expressive Child